2023 Most Popular Civil Engineering Doctor's Degree Schools in Massachusetts

 Women make up 60% of the civil eng majors at the school.

-Worcester Polytechnic Institute ranked #6 on this year’s Most Popular Civil Engineering Doctor’s Degree Schools in Massachusetts list.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the most popular places for civil engineering students to get a doctor’s degree.
+It came in at #6 on the list.
+Located in the midsize city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.

-Explore all the Most Popular Civil Engineering Schools in the New England Area or other specific states within that region.
+Explore all the Most Popular Civil Engineering Colleges in the New England Area or other specific states within that region.

 Civil Engineering is one of 40 different types of programs to choose from.